James J. Storrow

 James Jackson Storrow II (January 1864 (Note: The Class of 1885 Harvard College Secretary's Report gives Storrow's birthdate as January 19, 1864.
 The Boston Globe gave his date of birth as January 21, 1864.
 Storrow's headstone gives his date of birth as January 20, 1864.) – was an American investment banker, politician, and scouting leader.
-He gave up a legal career to become a partner of Lee, Higginson & Co.
+He gave up a legal career to become a partner in the investment bank Lee, Higginson & Co.
 He was also involved with automobile business, first as president of General Motors, then with Nash Motors.
 Active in public life, Storrow was a member of Boston's city council and school committee and lost a close race for Mayor in 1910.
 A leader in the Boy Scouts of America, he was the organization's second president.

 Storrow was instrumental in promoting the construction of a dam at the site of Craigie bridge across the Charles River (connecting Boston with Lechmere Point in East Cambridge).
 In 1910, completion of the dam created the Charles River Basin, the first phase of waterfront park development that resulted in the Charles River Esplanade.
 Over the objection of his widow, Helen Osborne Storrow, a six-lane highway was built parallel to the Esplanade in the early 1950's and named James Jackson Storrow Memorial Drive.

 Early and family life

 James J. Storrow was born in Boston in January 1864, the son of prominent Boston lawyer James Jackson Storrow (1837–1897) and his first wife, Anna Maria Perry (who died in 1865).
 His ancestors had been some of the first European settlers in what is now Maine.
-His grandfather, Charles Storer Storrow, was the chief engineer of the company that built the Great Stone Dam and was the first mayor of Lawrence, Massachusetts, while his great-grandfathers were the celebrated naval hero Oliver Hazard Perry and James Jackson, the first physician of the Massachusetts General Hospital.
+His grandfather, Charles Storer Storrow, was the chief engineer of the company that built the Great Stone Dam on the Merrimack River and was the first mayor of Lawrence, Massachusetts, while his great-grandfathers were the celebrated naval hero Oliver Hazard Perry and James Jackson, the first physician of the Massachusetts General Hospital.
 He had a younger brother, Samuel Storrow, and elder sister, Elizabeth Randolph Storrow.

 Storrow graduated from George Washington Copp Noble's school in 1881, Harvard College in 1885, and Harvard Law School in 1888.
 He spent three years on the Harvard crew.
 He was its captain in 1885 and helped lead the Crimson to victory in that year's Harvard–Yale Regatta.